jwalton/lol-js/README.md

 * `cache` - a cache object or `null` to disable caching (see below).
 * `cacheTTL` - a `{long, short}` object which controls how long objects are cached for.
 Each is a value in seconds.  `long` applies to match objects, which don't change very often.
 Most objects are cached for the `short` duration.
-Default is a month for long and 5 minutes for short.
+Default is forever for `long` and 5 minutes for `short`.
 * `rateLimit` - a list of limit objects.
 Each limit object is a `{time, limit}` pair where `time` is a duration in seconds and `limit` is the maximum number of requests to make in that duration.
 Defaults to `[{time: 10, limit: 10}, {time: 600, limit: 500}]`.